deltachat/deltachat-core-rust/README.md

 $ curl https://sh.rustup.rs -sSf | sh
 ```

+> On Windows, you may need to also install **Perl** to be able to compile deltachat-core.

 ## Using the CLI client

 Compile and run Delta Chat Core command line utility, using `cargo`: